 Moreover, the Grand Chamber stresses that the intervener in such an appeal procedure mayany reasons, arguments or evidence he wishes, even if they have not previously been invoked (point 13 of the reasons): in this case, a referral at first instance may be possible.
 In fact, prohibiting the intervener from using these defenses (knowing that he is accused of infringement) would be contrary to the purpose of the intervention.

-Chapter 48.
-G2 / 94 - Speech to the Board of Appeal and ex-parte proceedings
+G2 / 94 - Address to the Board of Appeal and ex-parte procedure

 decision G2 / 94 was rendered on February 19, 1996.